-A-shares refer to shares of companies based in China mainland that are listed on either the Shanghai or the Shenzhen stock exchanges.
+A-shares refer to shares of companies based in China mainland listed on either the Shanghai or Shenzhen stock exchanges.
 These shares are quoted only in China’s currency, the renminbi.
-There are two other classes for Chinese equities: the B‑shares, which are listed in foreign currencies and opened to qualified foreign institutional investors since 2003 (QFII), and H‑shares, which are issued in Hong Kong by mainland companies and listed in Hong Kong dollars.
+There are two other classes for Chinese equities: the B‑shares, which are listed in foreign currencies and have been opened to qualified foreign institutional investors since 2003 (QFII), and H‑shares, which are issued in Hong Kong by mainland companies and listed in Hong Kong dollars.
 In practice, foreign investors have only been able to purchase A-shares since last year.
-As of the end of March 2019, China’s Central Bank estimates that foreign investors own only about 2.6% of the A‑share market.
+As of the end of March 2019, China’s central bank estimates that foreign investors own only about 2.6% of the A‑share market.

 A-shares also offer a diversified and more appealing set of opportunities than B- and H-shares.
 There are about 3,600 stocks listed on both Shanghai and Shenzhen, compared to 2,800 on the New York Stock Exchange and 3,300 on the NASDAQ.
-Typically, foreign investors have been attracted to H-shares, a market heavily geared towards financials and internet-related stocks.
-The A-shares market is well diversified in terms of sectors and industries, and much less geared towards internet-related stocks.
+Typically, foreign investors have been attracted to H-shares, a market heavily geared toward financials and internet-related stocks.
+The A-shares market is well-diversified in terms of sectors and industries, and much less geared toward internet-related stocks.

-At the end of February, MSCI decided to further increase the weight of A-shares in the MSCI indices in three steps.
-The timeline and roadmap for this year is the following.
+At the end of February, MSCI decided to further increase the weight of A-shares in the MSCI indexes in three steps.
+The timeline and road map for this year is:

-Bottom line is that the weight of A-shares (currently 0.8% of the MSCI EM index) should hover near 4.0% by year end.
-To put things in perspective, the weight of A-shares alone would be larger than the weighting of Poland by the end of June, Malaysia by September, and Russia by December.
+The bottom line is that the weight of A-shares (currently 0.8% of the MSCI EM Index) should hover near 4.0% by year-end.
+To put things in perspective, the weight of A-shares alone would be larger than the weighting of Poland by the end of June, Malaysia by September and Russia by December.
 Morgan Stanley estimates that the 2019 A-shares index inclusions by MSCI and FTSE Russell should bring substantial foreign inflows, ranging from US$70 billion to US$125 billion in 2019.

-Over the long-term, the inclusion factor should continue to increase, which implies that inflows could maintain this pace for the years to come.
-We therefore expect hundreds of billion dollars of investments in A-shares.
-Although the weight of overall emerging market equities will gradually increase in the MSCI ACWI index, we anticipate significant outflows from other emerging countries, as their weight will be crowded out by China in the index.
+Over the long term, the inclusion factor should continue to increase, which implies that inflows could maintain this pace for the years to come.
+We, therefore, expect hundreds of billion dollars of investments in A-shares.
+Although the weight of overall emerging-market equities will gradually increase in the MSCI ACWI, we anticipate significant outflows from other emerging countries, as their weight will be crowded out by China in the index.

 Foreign investors in China face many potential hurdles such as lack of liquidity and financial information, foreign ownership limits, double listings and potential foreign exchange risk.
 We believe some of these fears may be overblown, but we are carefully watching the following underlying risks:

 Liquidity per se should not be an issue.
-According to various brokers we met with, including UBS, Merrill Lynch, JP Morgan, CLSA and Morgan Stanley, liquidity was still fairly good during last December’s trough: a third of shares traded more than US$10 million worth each day, and more than half traded at more than US$5 million.
-Furthermore, almost one third had a daily turnover in excess of US$10 million.
+According to various brokers we met with, including UBS, Merrill Lynch, JP Morgan, CLSA and Morgan Stanley, liquidity was still fairly good during last December’s trough: one-third of shares traded more than US$10 million worth each day, and more than half traded at more than US$5 million.
+Furthermore, almost one-third had a daily turnover in excess of US$10 million.
 Since A-shares are still vastly owned by Chinese retail investors, volatility is generally high and liquidity conditions can vary significantly.
-We believe this situation will normalize over time as institutional investors, both foreign and domestic, progressively ramp-up their investments in this market, but this should occur only in the long-term.
+We believe this situation will normalize over time as institutional investors, both foreign and domestic, progressively ramp up their investments in this market, but this should occur only in the long term.

 It remains difficult to know the exact number of shares in a company held by foreign institutional investors.
 The current foreign ownership limit for a company is set at 30%.
 Recent experience has shown that once the ratio has reached 28%, MSCI reacted promptly and removed it from the index (coinciding with a pullback of the stock price the next day).
 Only a handful of stocks are currently close to the limit, but accelerating inflows could result in an increasing trend of stocks being closed to further foreign investment.
 Over time, we believe that Chinese authorities will likely raise the foreign ownership limit, but no timeline is available at this stage.

-112 stocks currently have a double listing, being traded on both the A-share and H-share markets.
+Currently, 112 stocks have a double listing, being traded on both the A-share and H-share markets.
 Since it is fairly difficult for domestic investors to invest in H-shares due to capital controls or in B‑shares because of limited access to foreign currencies, most A-shares trade at a premium relative to their H-shares equivalent (the average premium was 23% as of May 13, 2019).
-Since double-listed shares represent about a third of the total A-shares market capitalization, the likely convergence between the valuations of A- and H-shares is, in our view, a risk associated with holding an ETF over the long term.
+Since double-listed shares represent about one-third of the total A-shares market capitalization, the likely convergence between the valuations of A- and H-shares is, in our view, a risk associated with holding an ETF over the long term.

 For top-down equity managers like us, A-shares appear to be an interesting investment.
 From a fundamental perspective, A-shares are a better proxy of the Chinese economy, offering a complementary reflection of the opportunity set compared to H-shares.
 Moreover, the A-share market is the second largest in the world, thus offering an array of opportunities in terms of diversity, and is simply too big to ignore in our opinion.

-Within our emerging markets portfolios, we generally held an overweight position in A-shares since their inclusion in the index last year.
+Within our emerging-market portfolios, we generally held an overweight position in A-shares since their inclusion in the index last year.
 This exposure had been initially implemented via an ETF, but we are starting to see a number of factors that seem to be calling for direct investment in stocks:

 Source of all data: Hexavest as at April 30, 2019, unless otherwise specified.
 The MSCI EM, MSCI China and MSCI ACWI returns presented are those of the MSCI in local currencies.
 MSCI data presented may not be reproduced or used for any other purpose.
 MSCI provides no warranties, has not prepared or approved this report, and have no liability hereunder.
 Past performance does not predict future results.